-Have you ever used the NE555 timers?
-I have used it since 36 years ago.
-Now, still use it.
-It’s not out of date.
+Have you ever used the NE555 timer?
+I have used it for 36 years.
+Now, it still is not out of date.

-Let me explain to you how to use it in a simple way.
-Also, I will learn it with you.
-The NE555 is one of the handiest IC’s to be invented.
+Let me explain how to use it in a simple way.

-It is one of the handiest IC’s to be invented and specially designed to operate as a multivibrator.
-They can give time from microseconds to several hours.
+The NE555 is one of the handiest chips to be invented and specially designed to operate as a multivibrator.
+They can give off time from microseconds to several hours.

 It is a TTL device.
-So, It is not sensitive to static electricity.
-But its power consumption is more than a CMOS IC.
-So, we must attend especially to this point, when designing for battery operation.
+Thus, it is not sensitive to static electricity.
+But its power consumption is more than a CMOS chip.
+Therefore, we must especially attend to this point, when designing for battery operation.

-The NE555 takes 10mA from the supply when the output is “high”.
-And 1mA when the output is “low”.
-When operating as an oscillator, we can consider the power consumed to be equal to that of a LED.
+The NE555 takes 10mA from the supply when the output is “high”, and 1mA when the output is “low”.
+When operating as an oscillator, we can consider the power consumed to be equal to that of an LED.

 A CMOS version has been introduced with part number LM7555.
-But as yet is considerably more expensive.
+But it is considerably more expensive.
 When the price falls it will be a very good choice as it consumes only 120uA.

 - Can accurate time delays or oscillation